TheThingsNetwork/docs/doc/content/lorawan/eirp-and-erp/_index.md

 where the transmitter power in dBm, antenna gain in dBi, and cable loss in dB.

-The maximum EIRP of a gateway or an end device is mentioned for various regions by the respective regulatory authorities.
-For example, in Europe, it is +16 dBm and regulated by ETSI (European Telecommunications Standards Institute), in America it is +30 dBm and regulated by FCC (The Federal Communications Commission), and in Australia, it is +30 dBm and regulated by ACMA (Australian Communications and Media Authority).
-Read the [LoRaWAN® Regional Parameters 1.0.3](https://lora-alliance.org/wp-content/uploads/2021/05/RP002-1.0.3-FINAL-1.pdf) to find the maximum allowed EIRP in other regions and their respective regulatory authorities.

-Adjust the following parameters to prevent EIRP thresholds from being exceeded.
-- Transmitter output power
-- Cable and connector attenuation
-- Antenna gain

 **Question:** Calculate the EIRP value of the following unit that consists of a LoRaWAN gateway, an antenna cable, and an antenna.

 {{< figure src="eirp-q1.png" alt="EIRP-q1" >}}